Tourism in Andhra Pradesh: Mandasa (Place of worship)

-Mandasa Fort is an enchanting abode of the erstwhile landlords of Mandasa and it is known for its several fortifications and the adornment of beautiful paintings and carvings seen at the fort.
+Mandasa Fort is an abode of the erstwhile landlords of Mandasa and it is known for its several fortifications and the adornment of paintings and carvings seen at the fort.

 Clock Tower at Bheemunipatnam (28 km)

 The big clock tower in the town was built by British.

 Dutch Cemetery at Bheemunipatnam (28 Km)

 The cemetery situated in the west of the town at the sea beach speaks of the Dutch who gave their lives here.
 The unique feature of the cemetery is the depiction of the cause of the death on the grave enlivens the past.
 Written in Portuguese this cemetery is located close to the sea beach.
 There are 52 tombs spread across two locations.
 Out of which 15 are stone capped and 5 of them have Dutch have inscriptions in Dutch language.
 These inscriptions are even visible today.
 One of pyramid shaped grave of Federick Kesslerus who died on 8 October 1661 is considered to be the earliest.
 This cemetery is divided in two parts, while entering to the right is for British people and rest of the area is for Dutch.